 In fact, about 70 per cent of Hong Kong's total land area of 1 100 square kilometres is green, and much of this is protected for conservation and recreation.
 Hong Kong is also home to a splendid variety of flora and fauna, including rare endemic species.

 We treasure trees.
 Fung Shui groves have long been a feature of our villages.
-Over the past decade, we have also planted an average of about 1.4 million trees, shrubs and annuals each year, making a combined total of about 100 million.
+The Government have also planted hundreds of thousands trees, shrubs and annuals per year, making a combined total of about 100 million.

 We are also greening and cooling urban buildings with roof, podium and vertical greening and eco-friendly engineering.
 A range of measures to improve air quality is also making Hong Kong a cleaner, greener metropolis.

 This is Our Hong Kong.
 Why not make it Yours?

 “A building that adds up to zero”

 Hong Kong's first Zero Carbon Building (ZCB) is a solid statement on the city's commitment to combating climate change.
 The building aims to showcase state-of-the art eco-friendly design and technologies to the local and international construction industry and raise community awareness of low-carbon living in Hong Kong.

 The first project completed under the Energizing Kowloon East initiative, ZCB comprises a three-storey building set amidst landscaped surroundings in the heart of Kowloon Bay.
 The complex deploys over 80 different green building technologies to reduce greenhouse gas emissions.

 The Austria-based Energy Globe Foundation awarded the building the National Energy Globe Award 2015, a prestigious international recognition.

 ZCB generates renewable energy on site in two ways.
 Photovoltaic panels which transform sunlight into electricity and a tri-generation system, powered by biofuel made of waste cooking oil, combines cooling, heating and power generation.